-Diaconate (Permanent Diaconate)Last updated: almost 2 years ago
+Diaconate (Permanent Diaconate)Last updated: about 2 years ago

 The Office of the Permanent Diaconate is responsible for the vocational discernment, screening, formation, assignment and continuing academic and spiritual enrichment of permanent deacons.

 - What are these "various ministries" of the Deacon?

 - Is a Deacon ordained for the Parish or the Diocese?

 - How do I find out more about becoming a Deacon?